metafates/nt/README.md

 ```
 USAGE:
     nt <SUBCOMMAND>

 OPTIONS:
     -h, --help       Print help information
     -V, --version    Print version information

 SUBCOMMANDS:
-get       get record
+    get       Get a record
     help      Print this message or the help of the given subcommand(s)
-list      list all records
+    list      List all records
-remove    remove a record
+    remove    Remove a record
-set       set a new record
+    set       Set a new record
 ```